miron-alexandru/Alien-Onslaught/README.md

 <summary><h2>Alien-Onslaught Changelog</h2></summary>

 ### Version 3.2:
+* Enhanced the game's Save/Load functionality to offer players the convenience of multiple save slots.
+When you choose to save or load the game, a user-friendly menu will now be displayed, presenting three available save slots.
 * Code refactored and documentation improved.
 * The Save/Load feature has been improved to include the player's current weapon.
 * Implemented the Save/Load feature.